Bartolus Appellate intelligence

 02

-Missed the record.
-A judge questioned an attorney about who represented them at a critical hearing.
-Neither brief named that person.
-We now run a Record Vulnerability Audit on every set of briefs — flagging facts and third parties that could become hot-button questions regardless of what either side argued.
+The record.
+A judge once asked about a person neither brief mentioned by name.
+That question is why every report now includes a Record Vulnerability Audit — flagging facts and third parties that could surface regardless of what either side argued.

 03